-You entered active duty with the Navy on 15 August 2002.
-On 19 November 2003, you received non-judicial punishment (NJP) for wrongful use and possession of a controlled substance.
-Consequently, you were notified of pending administrative separation action by reason of misconduct due to drug abuse.
-After electing to waive your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge by reason of misconduct due to drug abuse with an Other Than Honorable (OTH) characterization of service.
-The SA approved the CO's recommendation, and, on 5 December 2003, you were so discharged.
+You entered active duty with the Navy on 24 April 1984.
+On 22 March 1985, you received non-judicial punishment (NJP) for assault and communicating a threat.
+On 14 April 1986 and 9 October 1986, you received NJP for failure to obey a lawful order and dereliction of duty.
+On 10 November 1987, you received NJP for wrongful use of cocaine.
+Consequently, you were notified of pending administrative separation action by reason of misconduct due to drug abuse and commission of a serious offense.
+On 16 November 1987, you received a medical evaluation that determined you were not alcohol or drug dependent.
+After electing to waive your rights, your commanding officer (CO) forwarded your package to the separation authority (SA) recommending your discharge with an Other Than Honorable (OTH) characterization of service.
+The SA approved the CO's recommendation and you were discharged for drug abuse with an OTH on 15 December 1987.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge.
-The Board also noted that you checked the "Other Mental Health" box on your application but did not respond to the Board's request for supporting evidence.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you were singled out because you were African American, other Sailors were not charged for the same misconduct or discharged with an OTH characterization, you were not given a fair chance, and you have been suffering from post-traumatic stress disorder (PTSD).
+The Board also noted you checked the "PTSD" and "Other Mental Health" boxes on your application but did not respond to the Board's request for supporting evidence of your claims.
 For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined your misconduct as evidenced by your NJP, outweighed the potential mitigating factors.
+Specifically, the Board determined your misconduct as evidenced by your NJPs, outweighed the potential mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board also considered the likely negative impact your conduct had on the good order and discipline of your command.
+Further, contrary to your contention that you were not given a fair chance, the Board observed that you were given multiple opportunities to correct your conduct deficiencies and chose to continue to commit misconduct; which ultimately led to your OTH discharge.
+Finally, the Board observed that you provided no evidence, other than your statement, that substantiates your contentions.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants upgrading your characterization of service.
-Accordingly, given the totality of the circumstances, the Board determined your request does not merit relief.
+Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.